n4demo/learn-to-run-apps-on-AKS/README.md

 1. Request access rights to an AKS cluster from your trainer
 2. In a browser go to https://portal.azure.com
-3. Find subscriptions and select the Azure sbscription that has the AKS cluster already provisioned
+3. Find subscriptions and select the *Visual Studio Enterprise Subscription MPN*, or Azure sbscription that has the AKS cluster already provisioned
-4. Search under AKS to find your cluster  (aks-demo)
+4. From the top serch bar, search under AKS to find your cluster  (aks-demo)
 5. Select your cluster.

-6. From the Azure Portal activate the Azure Command Line Interface (AZ CLI)
+6. From the Azure Portal activate the Azure Command Line Interface (AZ CLI) from the >_ icon at the top right.

+7. If you have no storage - click create storage and wait for it to complete and shows you a terminal prompt

 ## From now on all commands will be executed from the AZ CLI: